Complete lockdown in Bengal on Sept 7, 11 and 12: Chief secy | Headlines

 Complete lockdown in Bengal on Sept 7, 11 and 12: Chief secy

-Complete lockdown will be imposed across West Bengal on September 7, 11 and 12 to contain the spread of COVID-19, Chief Secretary Rajiva Sinha said on Monday.
-The state government had earlier announced these dates for complete lockdown in September, but the Centre, in its Unlock 4 guidelines issued recently, had made it clear that states cannot enforce local lockdown without prior consultation.

-The order issued by Sinha also said lockdown will be extended in containment zones in West Bengal till September 30.
-Schools, colleges, cinema halls, swimming pools and parks will remain closed till the end of September, it said.
+Schools, colleges, cinema halls, swimming pools, entertainment parks, and theatres will remain closed till the end of September, while gatherings and congregations would also be prohibited till that time, it said.
+However, medicine shops, pharmacies, courts, fire and emergency services, and electricity, water, and conservancy services have been exempted.

-However, in addition to the relaxations permitted outside the containment zones, operations of Metro Rail in a graded manner from September 8 would be allowed, the order said.
+In addition to the relaxations permitted outside the containment zones, Metro Rail service will be allowed to resume in a graded manner from September 8, the order said.
+Open air theatres can also reopen from September 21.

+On the three days of total lockdown in the state, all government and private offices and commercial establishments will remain closed, and there would be no public and private transport service in operation.
+Containment zones will be demarcated by district authorities with strict perimeter control and enforcement of measures as per the standard protocol, the order said.

+District magistrates on assessment of local situation may enforce stricter containment measures in their districts, it added.

 - READ MORE ON: